Aggressive inline skating: Hardware

 Aggressive skates are identifiable from recreational or speed skates by a prominent gap in between the second and third wheels (The H-Block) which allows for grinds perpendicular to the direction of the wheels.
 A hard plastic surface on the sole of the boot known as a "Sole plate" or "Soul Plate" allows grinds parallel to the direction of the wheels.
 From these grind surfaces comes a lexicon of well known grind stances, though sliding can occur on any surface of the boot or wheels.
 Aggressive skates typically have much smaller wheels than traditional inline skates.
-The small size allows for more freedom when grinding as there is less risk of catching on obstacles.
-Additionally these small wheels feature a flat profile to accommodate the impact from jumping tall heights.
+The small size allows for more freedom when grinding as there is less risk of catching and sticking.
+Aggressive skate wheels often feature a flat profile to accommodate the impact from jumping tall heights.
 In recent years aggressive skates have begun to adopt larger frames and wheels, in what is seen as a bridging of the various inline disciplines.

 Frames

-The frame is the chassis that holds the wheels in place.
-The common feature of aggressive skate frames is the space between the second and third wheels known as an H-Block.
-H-Blocks are designed as an intended grind space, with varying sizes and designs to accommodate different styles of skating.
+The frame is the wheel-holding chassis underneath the boot of the skate.
+The common feature of aggressive skate frames is the space between the second and third wheels known as an H-block.
+H-blocks are designed as an intended grind space, with varying sizes and designs to accommodate different styles of skating.
 Like all skate parts, frames were initially an integrated part of the boot and were not interchangeable.
 As aggressive skate designs developed, replaceable parts became standard.
 In the late 1990s, the Universal Frame System (UFS) was introduced.
-The standard allowed any UFS frame to fit any UFS compatible boot, allowing for greater setup customization.
+The standard allowed any UFS frame to fit any UFS compatible boot for greater setup customization.
 Today, all major aggressive frame and skate manufacturers support UFS.
+Aggressive skate frames are designed to accommodate the three primary wheel setups: Flat, anti-rocker, and freestyle.